Is Norman Reedus Riding With Dave Chappelle And Considering Superhero Status?

 Is Norman Reedus A) hanging with Dave Chappelle, B) soon to be seen naked, C) about to become a Marvel superhero, D) about have a baby with Diane Kruger or E) all of the above?
 That’s the sort of speculation going on this spring, but how much is true?

-So, yes Dave Chappelle was being filmed with Reedus in Savannah Georgia, for an episode of Riding With Norman Reedus.
+So, yes Dave Chappelle was being filmed with Reedus in Savannah, Georgia, for an episode of Riding With Norman Reedus.

 Norman Reedus and Dave Chappelle had both lunch and dinner in Savannah’s Rancho Alegre.
 Do Savannah reports Reedus and Chappelle’s visit is causing quite a spike in Rancho Alegre’s patronage.